What is a Card-Not-Present Chargeback? Here’s How to Make Sense of Them

 - You, the merchant, could’ve made an error, such as keying in a number incorrectly.

-Unlike an in-store purchase, CNP chargebacks provide very little incentive for the cardholder to actually return the merchandise.
+Unlike an in-store purchase, card-not-present chargebacks provide very little incentive for the cardholder to actually return the merchandise.
 A sneaky cardholder could purchase a high-ticket item, then call the bank and say it was never delivered.
 Unless you can prove the claim is false, the fraudster keeps the money and the goods.

 Worst of all, once customers figure out how chargeback fraud works, they tend to repeat the process.
 Roughly half of cardholders who successfully file a dispute will try it again within 90 days.